General Legal Aid FAQs

 Who provides Legal Aid?

-Legal Aid Saskatchewan employs over 160 lawyers, legal assistants and support staff in offices located throughout the province.
+Legal Aid Saskatchewan employs more than 170 lawyers, legal assistants and support staff in offices located throughout the province.

 How do you decide if I am financially eligible?